Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "…I will see what I can do.
 But he will demand answers, and soon."

-"Then you fookin’ well tell him however much you have to to keep him from doin’ summat...unwise.
+"Then you fookin’ well tell him however much you have to to keep him from doin’ summat... unwise.
 The secrets are for a reason but they won’t matter a bloody bit if Stoneback go off half-cocked and blow the game."
 Powell leaned forward, lending weight to his already impressive presence. *"Contain this,* Officer Regaari of Whitecrest.
 I know you can, and I know you know what the stakes are."

 Regaari should have felt intimidated.
 Powell was a HEAT operator, he was huge by any reasonable standard and packed absolutely full of the tremendous human potential for strength and violence.
 To have a force like that looming in his face should have scared him.